dchen077/LIS546-Curated-DH-Data/Project Documentation/Data Transformation and Qualities Criteria [WIP].md

 Images: TIFF (uncompressed) for archival quality and PNG for general use.

-Tabular Data: CSV for its simplicity and wide support in data tools.
+Tabular Data: CSV and XLS for their simplicity and wide support in data tools.

 See our collection policy for additional information on accepted file formats.